chabibchabib/GCpu_OpticalFlow/README.md

 The GPU version was tested using [Cupy](https://cupy.dev/) 9.2.0 and [cuCIM API](https://docs.rapids.ai/api/cucim/stable/api.html) 21.10.01

 ## Documentation
-(in process)
+**In progress**
 ## Test
-Some image sequencees were given in the folder **Images**  in order to test the code.
+Some image sequences were given in the folder **Images**  in order to test the code.
 **Inputs:**
 The software will need at least 3 inputs:
    - The image sequence path
    - The name of the first image of the sequence
    - The name of the second image of the sequence

-The other parameters were given by default but you can modify them also.
+The other parameters were given by default, but you can modify them also using the keywords as in the documentation.
+**Outputs:**
+Two **npy** files will be generated in the end of running:
+   - **u_cucim.npy** the horizontal flow field
+   - **v_cucim.npy** the vertical flow field

+To calculate the strain field, you can use the [function gradient of numpy](https://numpy.org/doc/stable/reference/generated/numpy.gradient.html) or of [cupy](https://docs.cupy.dev/en/stable/reference/generated/cupy.gradient.html) if you are using the graphic card.